 One of several offices operating within the Smithsonian’s Office of the Deputy Under Secretary for Collections and Interdisciplinary Support, SISP publishes research by Smithsonian scholars in many fields – particularly science, art and art history, aviation and space, and history and material culture – and research closely related to Smithsonian collections.

-Smithsonian Contributions to the Marine Sciences, no. 40
+Smithsonian Contributions to Botany, no. 101

-Smithsonian Contributions to the Marine Sciences, no. 39
+Smithsonian Contributions to Anthropology, no. 50